Open theism: Philosophical arguments

 Alleged contradictions in the traditional attributes are pointed out by open theists and atheists alike.
-Atheist author and educator George H. Smith writes in his book Atheism: The Case Against God that if God is omniscient, God cannot be omnipotent because: "If God knew the future with infallible certainty, he cannot change it – in which case he cannot be omnipotent.
+Atheist author and educator George H. Smith writes in his book Atheism: The Case Against God that if God existed, God cannot be omnipotent because: "If God knew the future with infallible certainty, he cannot change it – in which case he cannot be omnipotent.
 If God can change the future, however, he cannot have infallible knowledge of it".

 Open theism also answers the question of how God can be blameless and omnipotent even though evil exists in the world.
 H. Roy Elseth gives an example of a parent that knows with certainty that his child would go out and murder someone if he was given a gun.
 Elseth argues that if the parent did give the gun to the child then the parent would be responsible for that crime.
 However, if God was unsure about the outcome then God would not be culpable for that act; only the one who committed the act would be guilty.
-This position is, however, dubious, as a parent who knows his child was probable, or likely, or even possibly going to shoot someone would be culpable; and God knew that it was likely that man would sin, and thus God is still culpable.
 An orthodox Christian might try, on the contrary, seek to ground a theodicy in the resurrection, both of Christ and the general resurrection to come, though this is not the traditional answer to evil.